 Dealing with an allergic dog or cat can be an extremely frustrating experience, and can truly test the limits of the human-animal bond.
 Constant and chronic scratching and chewing by the pet can also result in severe skin damage and infections.

-What are Allergies?
+What are Dog & Cat Allergies?

-An allergy is a state of hypersensitivity in which exposure to a harmless substance known as an allergen induces the body’s immune system to “overreact.”
+A dog or cat allergy is a state of hypersensitivity in which exposure to a harmless substance known as an allergen induces the body’s immune system to “overreact.”
 People with allergies usually have “hay fever” (watery eyes, runny nose and sneezing) or asthma.
 While dogs and cats can less likely have respiratory allergies, more commonly they experience the effects of allergic hypersensitivities as skin and ear problems.
 Though there are a variety of presentations, this can often be seen as redness and itching, recurring skin or ear infections, and hair loss.

 Flea allergic dermatitis is the most common skin disease in dogs and cats, and it can be seen at any age.
 For the flea allergic patient, 100% flea control is essential for the pet to remain symptom-free.
 You may not see fleas, but that doesn’t mean they aren’t there.
 The allergy is caused by the flea’s saliva, and it only takes a few bites to cause the problem.
 Also, the itchy pet often scratches, bites and licks so much that adult fleas are removed, making them very difficult to find.

 The diagnosis of food allergy requires that we test your pet by feeding special strict diets that contain only ingredients that he or she has never eaten before or a special diet that has made the potential offending food allergen small enough for the body’s immune system to not detect it.
 This is best achieved by strictly feeding only a prescription diet for a period of 8-12 weeks.
 If the signs resolve, a challenge can be performed by feeding the former diet and watching for a return of the itching.
 If this occurs, a diagnosis of food allergy can be made.

 Keep in mind that many dogs and cats can have BOTH atopy and food allergies.
 Also, the goal of successful allergy control is to keep the allergy exposure below the “allergy threshold” of the pet.
 This is very important to understand, and we can discuss this with you if needed.